 Dorman also publishes upmarket suspense fiction, including the New York Times bestselling thrillers by Shari Lapena (The Couple Next Door)and occasional nonfiction, including memoirs (the bestselling The Middle Place by Kelly Corrigan and Perfection by Julie Metz), psychology, and books geared toward women’s interests.
 Dorman also acquires books that fall within the inspiration and spirituality, personal development, and healthy living categories, including Maria Shriver’s #1 New York Times bestseller, I’ve Been Thinking. . . and Katherine Schwarzenegger Pratt’s New York Times bestseller, The Gift of Forgiveness.
 She began her publishing career at St. Martin’s Press, is a summa cum laude graduate of Wesleyan University, and loves knitting and dogs.

-Jeramie Orton (she/her) is an associate editor at Pamela Dorman Books/Viking; she’s seeking upmarket commercial fiction (both contemporary and historical), fresh dystopian narratives, and domestic thrillers.
-She is particularly keen to see #OwnVoices from around the globe, as well as contemporary narratives that are rooted in, or explore the identity of, the New American South.
-She’s also interested in nonfiction projects that fall under the umbrella of wellness, lifestyle, and personal development, especially if they address unexpected intersections.
-Recent and forthcoming books she’s edited include Sarah Pearse’s The Sanatorium, a Reese’s Book Club Pick and an instant New York Times bestseller; New York Times bestsellers The Gift of Forgiveness by Katherine Schwarzenegger Pratt, The Way of Integrity by Martha Beck, and The End of Her and Not a Happy Family by Shari Lapena, international bestseller The Thursday Murder Club by Richard Osman, thrillers by national bestselling author Jane Corry, Tim Shriver and Tom Rosshirt’s The Call to Unite, The Way of Integrity by Martha Beck, and The Stars We Share by Rafe Posey.
-She is proud to have been an integral part of the publishing team behind all the books within the Pamela Dorman Books imprint since 2015, and has worked with critically and commercially acclaimed authors Jojo Moyes, Gail Honeyman, Rosie Walsh, Maria Shriver, Paolo Giordano, and J. Ryan Stradal, among others.
+Jeramie Orton (she/her) is an editor at Pamela Dorman Books/Viking; she’s seeking upmarket commercial fiction (both contemporary and historical), fresh dystopian narratives, elevated rom-coms, and domestic thrillers.
+She is particularly keen to see stories from around the globe, as well as contemporary narratives that are rooted in, or explore the identity of, the New American South.
+Recent and forthcoming books she’s edited include Sarah Pearse’s The Sanatorium, a Reese’s Book Club Pick and an instant New York Times bestseller; New York Times bestsellers The Gift of Forgiveness by Katherine Schwarzenegger Pratt, The Way of Integrity by Martha Beck, and The End of Her and Not a Happy Family by Shari Lapena; international bestseller The Thursday Murder Club by Richard Osman; thrillers by national bestselling author Jane Corry, and The Stars We Share by Rafe Posey, among others.
+She is proud to have been an integral part of the publishing team behind all the books within the Pamela Dorman Books imprint since 2015, and has worked with critically and commercially acclaimed authors Jojo Moyes, Gail Honeyman, Rosie Walsh, Maria Shriver, Paolo Giordano, and J. Ryan Stradal, and more.
 Jeramie previously worked at Oxford University Press, and has roots in Hillsborough, North Carolina.